 Interfaces

 Here is an example of an interface named Movable.
-I made up this interface as a simple example; it is not a famous interface provided by Sun or our textbook.
+I made up this interface as a simple example; it is not a famous interface that is built-into Java.

 public interface Movable